cilevanmarken/BayesDiff/README.md

   </tr>
 </table>

-Building upon DDPMs, Song, Meng, and Ermon (2022) proposed a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
+Building upon DDPMs, Song, Meng, and Ermon (2022) propose a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
 DDIMs provide a more efficient class of iterative implicit probabilistic models with the same training procedure.